 A five-member Economic Investment Committee (EIC) evaluates projects and makes decisions regarding JDIG awards.
 The North Carolina Department of Commerce administers the program on behalf of the EIC.
 Grant applicants are required to pay a $10,000 nonrefundable fee with the submission of a completed application for a transformative project.
 Grant recipients are also required to pay an annual fee with the submission of each annual report, when filed with the Department of Commerce.
 The annual fee amount is the greater of $2,500 or .03% of the grant amount awarded to the company.
 North Carolina statute requires that the company maintain operations at the project location, or at another approved site in North Carolina, for at least 150% of the term of the grant.

-For more information about the Job Development Investment Grant or information regarding a new company relocation or expansion project, contact the Economic Development Partnership of North Carolina at (919) 447-7744 or email@example.com.
+For more information about the Job Development Investment Grant or information regarding a new company relocation or expansion project, contact the Economic Development Partnership of North Carolina at (919) 447-7777 or by filling out our online form.

 The Economic Development Partnership of North Carolina does not award or administer this incentive.
 All economic development incentives are awarded and administered by the North Carolina Department of Commerce.